April 08, 2025

 1 fresh strawberry

 1/2 Tbs.
-CSE Candy Bar Peanut Butter or Sweet Classic Peanut Butter or natural peanut butter
+CSE Candy Bar Peanut Butter (Seasonal Flavor), Sweet Classic Peanut Butter or natural peanut butter

 4g dark chocolate chips